openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 ## Discovery

 The K1 connector `connector` cannot be auto-discovered.
-Once the bridge thing representing the K1 connector is correctly set up and online, discovery will allow discovering all devices connected to the K1 connector.
+Once the bridge thing representing the K1 connector is correctly set up and online, discovery will allow discovering all devices connected to the K1 connector (as set up in the Elro Connects app).

 If devices are outside reliable RF range, devices known to the K1 hub will be discovered but may stay offline when added as a thing.
 Alarm devices can still trigger alarms and pass them between each other, even if the connection with the hub is lost.